cityssm/lottery-licence-manager/docs/admin-gettingStarted.md

 ## Step 5: Create a `config.js` file

-It is recommended to copy the `config-example.js` file to get started.
+It is recommended to copy the `configExample.js` file to get started.
 It includes the base rules for the province of Ontario, with the most commonly overridden settings.

-    > cp data/config-example.js data/config.js
+    > cp data/configExample.js data/config.js

 See the [config.js documentation](admin-configJS.md) for help customizing your configuration.

 ## Step 6: Start the application

+    > npm start

+or

     > node ./bin/www